simo-11/vtk-tuts/README.md

 ```
 PS C:\Users\simon\github\vtk-tuts\CylinderExample\build> cmake --build .
 ```
- * run - end with q or e keys or through window manager
+ * run - end with q or e keys or through window manager.
+   * see vtkRenderingCore-9.3d.dll!vtkInteractorStyle::OnChar() Line 936
+	at C:\Users\simon\github\vtk\Rendering\Core\vtkInteractorStyle.cxx(936) for default char handling
+     * m - stop or start animate - no meaning in this example
+     * f - fly to picked point - no meaning in this example
+     * u - userCallback - no meaning in this example
+     * r - reset camera
+     * w - wireframe
+     * s - surface
+     * 3 - stereo - error if not suitable window
+     * p - pick - no meaning in this example
 ```
 C:\Users\simon\github\vtk-tuts\CylinderExample\build\Debug\CylinderExample.exe
 ```